Thai authorities recover bodies of Korean golf tourists

-BANGKOK (AP) — Authorities in northern Thailand have recovered the bodies of two South Korean tourists who disappeared when the golf cart they were riding fell into a river on Tuesday.
+BANGKOK (AP) — Authorities in northern Thailand recovered on Thursday the second of two South Korean tourists who died after the golf cart they were riding fell into a river on Tuesday.

-Phitsanulok province Governor Pipat Ekpapan announced that the body of 68-year-old Jun Yong Sung was found Thursday morning after that of 76-year-old Jaseoong Ha was discovered the night before.
+Phitsanulok province Governor Pipat Ekpapan announced that the body of Jun Yong Sung, 68, was found Thursday morning after that of Jaseoong Ha, 76, was discovered the night before.

-He said the pair fell into the Nan river in their golf cart from a pier when another cart hit them from behind, dumping them and the cart into the water.
-They were at a resort with a golf course that has a river running through it which must be ferried across.
+He said the pair fell into the Nan river as they were preparing to cross when another cart hit theirs from behind, dumping them and the cart into the water.
+They were at a resort with a golf course that has a river running through it, which has to be crossed on a small, simple rope and pulley-operated ferry.

-One of the victim’s wives, Ok Su Kim, was also hurt in the accident.
+One of the victim’s wives, Ok Su Kim, was also hurt in the accident and recovering in a local hospital.

 Most Read Nation & World Stories